-In addition to regular examinations, a final Comprehensive Examination on the content of a degree program is required of all candidates for all Master degree programs.
+In addition to regular examinations, a final Comprehensive Examination on the content of a degree program is required of all candidates in some master's degree programs.
 Master of Business Administration candidates are not required to take a comprehensive examination.

 Students writing a thesis must pass the required comprehensive examination before the thesis is defended.
 The Comprehensive Examination will cover topics as outlined by the department.
-The written examination will be constructed by the faculty and administered by the department chair.
+The written examination will be constructed by the faculty and administered by the department chair or an appointee of the chair.
 The examination must be administered at least eight (8) weeks before the end of the semester in which the candidate expects to receive the degree.
 A candidate is eligible to take the examination after completion of all course work or after the final courses are in progress.
-Candidates may take the written examination twice, but they must wait at least one semester to retake the examination.
+Candidates may take the written examination twice, but they cannot retake the examination in the same semester.
 Candidates who fail to pass the written examination on the second attempt will be terminated from the program.

-If oral examinations of the written comprehensives are required, they will be administered by a committee of three graduate faculty recommended by the department chair and approved by the appropriate dean, and the Dean of Graduate Studies.
+If oral examinations of the written comprehensives are required, they will be administered by a committee of three graduate faculty recommended by the department chair and approved by the dean of the school or college.

 A unanimous vote by the committee is required to pass the oral comprehensives.
-Passing of the examination may be conditional and dependent upon the completion of additional work to the satisfaction of the committee.
+Passing of the oral examination may be conditional and dependent upon the completion of additional work to the satisfaction of the committee.
 A formal re-examination will not be required in this case.
-Candidates may submit an application to the Dean of Graduate Studies to appeal the committee's decision.
+Candidates may submit an application to the dean of the school or college to appeal the committee's decision.
 Graduate faculty are invited to attend the oral comprehensive examination sessions for all graduate degree candidates.
 Discussions and decisions of the examination committee are confidential.

-Applications for the Comprehensive Examination are available in Graduate Studies, Continuing Education Building.
+Applications for the Comprehensive Examination are available in the office of the dean of the school or college.
 Please note that it is the student's responsibility to apply for the Comprehensive Examination.